rwiankowski/azurepractical/Content/Part1/entraId.md

 And before we move on, just one more reminder:

->Entra ID is not Azure!
+> Entra ID is not Azure!

 Today, though I will say - Azure starts with Entra ID (previously called AzureAD and often referred to as AAD).
 There is no other way.
 Even if you want to use a third-party identity management solution like Okta, you will still need to use Entra ID in between.
 So you have no option - you must get to know it well.

 Entra ID is a Software-as-a-Service (SaaS) enterprise Identity and Access Management (IAM) solution.
 It is a cloud-based and multitenant service that offers:
-- **Authentication** - it verifies users' identities and issues access tokens,
+- **Authentication** - It verifies users' identities and issues access tokens.
-- **Authorisation** - it verifies users' access permissions to Enterprise Applications, which can be published via Entra ID.
+- **Authorisation** - It verifies users' access permissions to Enterprise Applications, which can be published via Entra ID.

 Entra ID offers a wide range of advanced security, collaboration, and other features besides the core identity and access capabilities.
 We will only explore some of them, as their scope is big enough to make it into a separate course.